SanaMahmoodd/Personal-Blog-Website/README.md

 - **Dynamic Content Management:** Allows for easy creation and management of blog posts.
 - **Search Functionality:** Enables users to search for specific posts.
 - **Contact Form:** Provides a way for readers to get in touch with the author.
-- **Social Media Integration:** Facilitates sharing of posts on various social media platforms.
+- **Social Media Integration:** Facilitates sharing posts on various social media platforms.

 ## Technologies Used